 Amis clearly knows a thing or two about psychopathy.
 Consider his compact ‘verdict’:

-a sordid inadequate – this suggests ignoble actions and motives arousing moral distaste and contempt combined with a biological lack
+- – this suggests ignoble actions and motives arousing moral distaste and contempt combined with a biological lack

 trained by his childhood – dysfunctional modelling and upbringing by his family and surroundings